-Although Babbo Natale (Father Christmas) and giving presents on Christmas are becoming more common, the main day for gift giving is Epiphany, the 12th day of Christmas when the three Wise Men gave Baby Jesus their gifts.
+Although Babbo Natale (Father Christmas) and giving presents on Christmas are becoming more common, the main day for gift giving is Epiphany on January 6, the 12th day of Christmas when the three Wise Men gave Baby Jesus their gifts.
 In Italy, presents are brought by La Befana, who arrives in the night to fill children's stockings.
 More about Epiphany and La Befana

 Christmas decorations and trees are becoming more popular in Italy.
 Lights and decorations are often seen starting around December 8, the Feast Day of the Immaculate Conception, or even the end of November.
 The main focus of decorations continues to be the presepe, Nativity scene or creche.
 Almost every church has a presepe and they are often found outdoors in a piazza or public area, too.

 More about Presepi - Italian Nativity Scenes and where to see them.

 Traditionally, a meatless dinner is eaten on Christmas eve with the family, followed in many places by a living nativity scene and midnight mass.
 In parts of southern Italy a seven fishes dinner is traditionally served on Christmas Eve.
 Traditional bonfires are often held on Christmas Eve in the main square of town, especially in mountain areas.
 Dinner on Christmas day is usually meat based.

 Christmas trees, lights, Nativity Cribs, and Christmas celebrations in Italy:

 Although you'll find Christmas celebrations all over Italy, these are some of the most unusual or most popular celebrations, events, and decorations.

 Naples is one of the best cities to visit for Nativity cribs.
 Naples and southern Italy have other Christmas traditions, including the Christmas Eve dinner of the seven fish dishes, although it doesn't really have to be seven fishes and not everyone serves it.
 Naples Nativity Pictures